 The stock cable is a respectable 6N OFC copper unit though there’s always room for improvement.
 Given that the CE-5 is a highly resolving in-ear, I was curious to put this into effect!
 Of course, this is just my subjective impression, take it with a grain of salt.

-Introducing the EA Eros II into the mix produced numerous changes.
+Effect Audio EROS II: Introducing the Eros II into the mix produced numerous changes.
 Bass became tighter and more articulate while retaining its impact.
 Mids received a notable benefit, sounding even clearer with a more liquid smoothness.
 I didn’t enjoy the impact of the cable on male vocals, that became a little thin and strained, but upper mids were supremely smooth and layered; perhaps this character can be attributed to the EROS II’s higher resolution and extension.
 Highs also received some benefits, becoming more detailed, especially with regards to micro-detail.
 The cable granted a slightly brighter signature overall, which does sap some of the cleanliness from the CE-5, but also aids air and separation.
 I didn’t notice any expansion in the CE-5’s stage, but imaging did improve a fair amount, especially with regards to midrange layering.